doreenhii/noetherPerception/guidedTour.md

 				<header class="major">
 					<h3>Noether's Theorem</h3>
 				</header>
-				<p> Symmetry [of a variational problem] implies a conserved quantity with a one-to-one correspondence, which conservation law can be derived by applying the least action principle. </p>
+				<p>Symmetry [of a variational problem] implies a one-to-one correspondence with a conserved quantity, which conservation law can be derived by applying the least action principle. </p>
-				<p>Mathematical notations of Noether's theorem, written with minimal assumption on reader's mathematical background.
+				<p>Mathematical notations of Noether's theorem, written with minimal assumption on reader's background.
 Expandable step-by-step derivations are included so that any interested reader may understand and appreciate the theorem.</p>
 				<ul class="actions">
 					<li><a href="noetherTheorem.html" class="button">Learn more</a></li>
 				</ul>